Edinburg Hotel

 By 1929, the property had passed to Margaret B Huley.
 That year, she sold the Edinburg Hotel to Jennie & Lawrence Maurer.
 During their ownership, the hotel became the base for recreational hunting weekends.
 People came from far and wide to shoot pheasants and other game birds raised by Bill McManus.

 In 1955, Carl and Luci Nami purchased the property.
-After them (starting in 1959) were Edward and Dorothy Bambo and the Zmudas, who renovated the building inside and out.
-The upper floors were gutted and converted into living quarters with a two-story cathedral ceiling.
-The hotel was now a tavern only.
-Around that time, Bernice Tantum painted murals with a colonial theme on the walls of the tavern. |
+After them (starting in 1959) were Edward and Dorothy Bambo.
+The building was renovated inside and out; the upper floors gutted and converted into living quarters with a two-story cathedral ceiling.
+The former hotel was now a tavern only.
+Around that time, Bernice Tantum painted murals with a colonial theme on the walls of the tavern.[60]
+In 1983, the property was sold to Leonard and Rose Anklowitz.
+Shortly afterward, the building was converted into offices.[61]
+A series of owners has bought and sold the property since then.
+However, the old Edinburg Hotel remains a key landmark of the historic West Windsor community of Edinburg. |

 Bibliography